YimingLiBrown/Distributed_System_project/README.md

 # Distributed_System_project
-My distributed system projects.
-They are liteminer, Tapestry, Raft and Puddlestore
+My course projects.
+They are liteminer, Tapestry, Raft and Puddlestore.
+Puddlestore is the final project and it is based on Raft and Tapestry.
+To see more detail about PuddleStore, there is a README in Puddlestore.

 # Go_Project
 All my distributed system projects.
 All these projects are team projects with members of 2.
 The original repository is a private course repository, and Professor doesn't allow us to public these projects.
 Therefore, I create this repository and clone all the projects here.
 This repository is only used for the Skycoin interview.
 When the interview is done, I will delete this repository.